-Coralee McPherson (Treehouse) first began working in the field of Child Development in 2008 as an aide at Grace Church in Glendora.
-In Glendora she also taught Sunday School and led a summer youth program at St. Dorothy’s Church.
-Working towards her B.A in Early Childhood Studies at Cal.
-Poly Pomona, Coralee joined Oneonta in the Spring of 2015.
-Coralee is also an active advocate for children with special needs inspired by her personal hero and niece Kennedy Michele, who was gifted with Down Syndrome.
-Family plays a huge part in Coralee’s life, as she loves being an aunt to her six nieces and nephews.
-When she isn’t involved with work, school or family Coralee enjoys reading, cooking, and exploring Southern California.
+Coralee McPherson (Treehouse) Coralee began her early childhood education career at Grace Church of Glendora in 2008 working as an aide in a preschool classroom.
+Coralee joined Oneonta in the Spring of 2015 .
+In that time she has received an Associates Degree in Child Development from Citrus College as well as an Associates Degree in Social Sciences.
+Coralee graduated Magna Kum Laude with her Bachelor of Arts in Early Childhood Studies from Cal Poly Pomona in 2020.
+She strives to provide a safe, nurturing, and fun experience for children and adults alike.
+Coralee is an active advocate for children with special needs, inspired by her personal hero and niece Kennedy Michele who was gifted with Down Syndrome.
+Family plays a huge part in Coralee’s life, she loves being an aunt to her seven nieces and nephews.
+When she isn’t involved with work or family Coralee enjoys reading, cooking, and exploring Southern California.

 Ciara Berry (Treehouse) joined Oneonta in 2018 after many years of working with children as a private nanny.
 Ciara received her Associate’s degree in Child Development from Pasadena City College in 2019.
 She is currently pursuing a Bachelor’s degree in Early Childhood Studies at Cal Poly Pomona.
 Ciara believes in caring for children with love, kindness and respect.
 Her favorite part of being a teacher is laughing with her students.
 In her free time, Ciara enjoys dancing, reading and going on adventures.